Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-We began work on this project at the beginning of 2012 and have investigated whether there is a case for introducing conservation covenants into the law of England and Wales and, if so, what elements might be needed in a new statutory scheme for conservation covenants.
+We began work on this project at the beginning of 2012.
+We investigated whether there is a case for introducing conservation covenants into the law of England and Wales and, if so, what elements might be needed in a new statutory scheme.

 - be formed by the agreement of two parties: a landowner (a person with a freehold estate or leasehold estate of more than seven years), and a responsible body drawn from a limited class of organisations;

 - be able to contain both restrictive and positive obligations;